 What is the best part of Bloodline Dynasty?
 What keeps you motivated to keep going?

-The best part about Bloodline Dynasty is the group of artists that organically formed.
+The best part about Bloodline Dynasty is the organically formed group of artists.
 Everyone is so talented & brings their flavor to the shop.
 Providing more people of color a safe place to get body art keeps me going.
 So often in the past, people of color felt discriminated against & left out of the tattoo industry from a client & artist standpoint.
 The narrative has now changed.

 As an entrepreneur myself, I understand that sometimes personal life can get in the way of business.
 Have you encountered any personal hurdles that could have or did result in a business pivot?

 It’s always hard to maintain romantic & family relationships & successful business life.
 Sometimes the stress of it all can cause one or the other to suffer.
 But at the end of the day, it’s all about balance.
 So check-in with yourself first, then with your loved ones, to see where your energy should be directed and set healthy boundaries early.

 During these times, we’ve all had to adjust.
 How was this adjustment been for you and your brand?